 Once recorded, sequenced, and understood, information must be organized -- integrated into a constant flow and related to what has previously been learned.
 Students with an organization disability find it difficult to make bits of information cohere into concepts.
 They may learn a series of facts without being able to answer general questions that require the use of these facts.
 Their lives in and outside of the classroom reflect this disorganization.

-At the fourth stage, output, there are both language and motor disabilities.
+Memory Disabilities also develop at the third stage of information processing, memory.
+Short-term memory retains information briefly while we attend to it or concentrate upon it.
+For example, most of us can retain the 10 digits of a long distance telephone number long enough to dial, but we forget it if we are interrupted.
+When information is repeated often enough, it enters long-term memory, where it is stored and can be retrieved later.
+Most memory disabilities affect short-term memory only; students with these disabilities need many more repetitions than usual to retain information.
+Output At the fourth stage, output, there are both language and motor disabilities.
 Language disabilities almost always involve what is called "demand language" rather than spontaneous language.
 Spontaneous language occurs when we initiate speaking -- select the subject, organize our thoughts, and find the correct words before opening our mouths.
 Demand language occurs when someone else creates the circumstances in which communication is required.
 A question is asked, and we must simultaneously organize our thoughts, find the right words, and answer.
 A child with a language disability may speak normally when initiating conversation but respond hesitantly in demand situations - pause, ask for the question to be repeated, give a confused answer, or fail to find the right words.

 Motor disabilities are of two types: poor coordination of large muscle groups, which is called gross motor disability; and poor coordination of small muscle groups, which is called fine motor disability.
 Gross motor disabilities make children clumsy.
 They stumble, fall, and bump into things; they may have difficulty in running, climbing, riding a bicycle, buttoning shirts, or tying shoelaces.
 The most common type of fine motor disability is difficulty in coordinating the muscles needed for writing.
 Children with this problem write slowly, and their handwriting is often unreadable.
 They may also make spelling, grammar, and punctuation errors.